AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0-sp1.md

 ## Translation

-When translating a map containing a large number of assets for a selected language with a baseline applied, the translation report loading is delayed, resulting in session timeouts before the report can be fully rendered.
+- When applying a baseline to a map with many assets delays loading of the translation report for the selected language, sometimes leading to session timeouts before the report renders.
 (GUIDES-46543)